-All driveways must be completed within three months of the Occupancy Permit being issued.
+All driveways must be completed prior to the Occupancy Permit being issued.

 5.2 FENCES

 The objective of the DAP is to provide a degree of uniformity throughout the estate and thereby avoid an untidy mix of various fence standards, colours and types.
 To enhance the park-like character of the estate, no front fencing will be permitted.